Mothra (film): Home media

 In 2009, the Japanese and American versions of Mothra were released on DVD by Sony Pictures Home Entertainment through their Icons of Sci-fi: Toho Collection set.
 In 2019, Mill Creek Entertainment released the Japanese and American versions on a steelbook Blu-ray, under licence from Sony.
+A 4K remaster of the film was released on Blu-ray and 4K UHD Blu-ray in Japan on July 15, 2026.

 Legacy

 In 1961, Frankie Sakai and a Mothra prop made a cameo appearance in Cheers, Mr. Awamori.
 Author Steve Ryfle notes that The Song of Mothra has become a pop culture reference, stating, "even many people who've never seen this movie seem to have heard the song."
-Between 1996 and 1998, Toho produced a trilogy of Mothra films for a family friendly audience.
+Between 1996 and 1998, Toho produced a trilogy of Mothra films, titled Rebirth of Mothra, for a family friendly audience.
 According to Toshio Okada, Hayao Miyazaki saw Mothra during its initial release and drew inspiration from it when creating the Nausicaä of the Valley of the Wind manga series.
 In an interview regarding Shin Godzilla (2016), Studio Ghibli's Toshio Suzuki said he preferred Mothra to Godzilla movies.
 In 2017 interviews, actor Samuel L. Jackson said he is a fan of Mothra and her debut film.